TateLuo/MorseLink_connector/README.md

 ### Overview

-MorseLink Connector is an open-hardware USB interface board designed to convert a traditional Morse key into a USB input device recognized by Windows.
+MorseLink Connector is an open-hardware USB interface board designed to convert a traditional mechanical Morse key into a USB input device recognized by a computer.

-It is part of the MorseLink ecosystem, handling hardware-level signal acquisition and USB communication.
+It functions as a standard USB HID input device.
+In theory, it can work with any Morse training software that supports keyboard or mouse-based keying input.

-Companion software:
+Companion software (optional):
-**MorseLink**
 https://github.com/TateLuo/MorseLink

 ---